shanep/shanep.github.io/docs/cs155/index.md

 ![Git Logo](images/git-banner.gif)

-**CS155 Introduction to Version Control(1-0-1)(F,S).** Introduction to the central ideas, practices, and day to day usage of software version control using Git.
+**CS155 Introduction to Version Control(1-0-1)(F,S).** Introduction to the central ideas, practices, and day-to-day usage of software version control using Git.
 Basic client side usage such as committing, branching, merging, and pull-requests will be explored.
 COREQ: CS153.